Search This Blog

 IMPORTANT THINGS TO REMEMBER BEFORE VISITING AJANTA-ELLORA

-• Carry Torch to see inside paintings in caves, as there will dark inside the caves.
+• Carry a torch to see inside the paintings in the caves, as it will be dark inside.

-• You can buy book to collect information about caves, if you don’t want to hire a guide.
+• You can buy a book to collect information about the caves if you don’t want to hire a guide.

-• Entrance fees is 20 INR for Indian and 250 INR for foreigners where camera charges are 25 per camera for photo-shoot/videos.
+• The Ajanta Caves are closed on all Mondays.
+The entrance fee is 20 INR for Indians and 250 INR for foreigners, where there is a camera charge of 25 per camera for photo shoots/videos.

-• Ajanta caves along with Ellora caves in one day is not possible, Ajanta itself will take 5-6 hours and distance between Ajanta and Ellora is 100km.
+• Visiting the Ajanta Caves along with the Ellora Caves in one day is not possible; Ajanta alone will take 5-6 hours, and the distance between Ajanta and Ellora is 100 km.

-• Explore Ellora with other sightseeing’s places like Daulatabad Fort, Grishneshwar temple, Mhaismal hill station, Bhadra Maruti temple and Bibi Ka Makbara which are on route and easily accessible by autos.
+• Explore Ellora with other sightseeing places like Daulatabad Fort, Grishneshwar Temple, Mhaismal Hill Station, Bhadra Maruti Temple, and Bibi Ka Makbara, which are on the route and easily accessible by autos.

 19 comments: